Menditect/documentation/additional/01-howtos/04-design-tests/01-frontend-test-structure-in-mta.md

 This document describes how to structure a Frontend Test in MTA.

-Make sure to first [prepare the Mendix model for the Frontend Test](../configure-mta/prepare-frontend-test), and [host a Playwright Browser](../../installation/install-playwright-browser).
+Make sure to first [prepare your Mendix model](../configure-mta/prepare-mendix-project), and [host a Playwright Browser](../../installation/install-playwright-browser).

 ## Mendix App testing